Luresilon/HackerBank/README.md

+# HackerBank

-My repository for solving LeetCode and HackerRank challenges.
-As well as a sandbox for job challenges.
+A bank of LeetCode and HackerRank solutions I submitted.
+As well as some of the job assessments. 👍